Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 Specters of bonifica in Tavoliere

 Recently installed tent and container camps, decades-old and newly established slums, historic city neighborhoods, and abandoned farmhouses from the eras of bonifica and post-war agrarian reform are all inhabited or frequented by migrants today, most of whom are employed in the district’s farms.
 Such sites have become the stage (and trigger) for an uncanny reactivation of the old tropes and dispositifs that bore upon landless farmhands in earlier periods.
-Witness the obsessive demonization of the migrant farmworker population and the repeated calls to “cleanse” (bonificare) both the shantytowns where many are forced to live, as well as the neighborhood adjoining the Foggia train station, a gathering point for migrant farmworkers who live outside or in the outskirts of the city.
-Fascist (and earlier) projects of bonifica reflected agrocapitalists’ and policymakers’ drive to rid town centers of a threatening (because organized and vocal) “rabble” of precariously employed and heavily impoverished farmhands living in unsanitary conditions.
-In the fascist-era plan, this was to be accomplished by resettling landless peasants into a series of farmhouses and hamlets, or borgate, built concentrically around Foggia.
+Witness the obsessive demonization of the migrant farmworker population and the repeated calls to “cleanse” (bonificare) the shantytowns where many are forced to live, as well as the neighborhood adjoining the Foggia train station, which is a gathering point for migrant farmworkers who live outside or in the outskirts of the city.
+Fascist (and earlier) projects of bonifica reflected agrocapitalists’ and policymakers’ drive to rid town centers of the threatening (because organized and vocal) “rabble” of precariously employed and heavily impoverished farmhands living in unsanitary conditions.
+In the fascist-era plan, this was to be accomplished by resettling landless peasants in a series of farmhouses and hamlets, or borgate, built concentrically around Foggia.

-Finally, in another instance of perverse irony, the neo-fascist ideology that subtends to many calls for a human and social bonifica often appeals to what has become commonly known as “the Kalergi plan,” a supposed conspiracy that involves politicians and other prominent figures (including, of course, George Soros) aimed at the “ethnic substitution” of white Europeans with (implicitly black and/or Muslim) migrants.
+Finally, in another perverse irony, the neo-fascist ideology that subtends many calls for a human and social bonifica often appeals to what has become commonly known as “the Kalergi plan,” a supposed conspiracy that involves politicians and other prominent figures (including, of course, George Soros) aimed at the “ethnic substitution” of white Europeans with (implicitly black and/or Muslim) migrants.
 On the walls of the city of Foggia it is common to spot posters, produced by far-right groups such as Forza Nuova, referring to the need to “stop the invasion” of migrants.
-While apparently reversing the content of Coudenhove-Kalergi’s proposals, whereby Europe should have sought in Africa its “natural” complement by means of settler colonization and resource extraction (rather than through African immigration into Europe, as neo-fascists claim), such conspiracy theories in fact partake of the logic underpinning the original Eurafrican ideal.5 Indeed, for the Paneuropean advocate as much as for Italian proponents of the Eurafrican interwar utopia, the idea of an African presence in Europe was deemed nothing short of repulsive on racist grounds.6 The biopolitical, racist and natalist concerns (manifested in a contradictory preoccupation with declining fertility rates and with perceived overpopulation) that informed those convictions are also the basis of current discourses about “ethnic substitution” and “empty cradles.”7
+While apparently reversing the content of Richard von Coudenhove-Kalergi’s proposals, whereby Europe should have sought in Africa its “natural” complement by means of settler colonization and resource extraction (rather than through African immigration into Europe, as neo-fascists claim), such conspiracy theories in fact partake of the logic underpinning the original Eurafrican ideal.5 Indeed, for the Paneuropean advocate, as much as for Italian proponents of the Eurafrican interwar utopia, the idea of an African presence in Europe was deemed nothing short of repulsive on unabashedly racist grounds.6 The biopolitical, racist, and natalist concerns (manifested in a contradictory preoccupation with declining fertility rates and perceived overpopulation) that informed those convictions are also the basis of current discourses about “ethnic substitution” and “empty cradles.”7

 Inside the State Offices Building of Foggia, a marble relief depicts the Italian Empire with the metropole and the African and European colonies highlighted in black.
 Photo by the author, December 2017.